 [Bra12, FV12]) and extensions thereto, utilization of SIMD-like packed operations, optimization of multiplicative depth to avoid expensive bootstrapping, and parameter tuning.
+(See Appendix A for a summary of all schemes introduced in this paper.)

 Formal Definitions.
-We formally define suitable notions of compact OMR and OMD, and prove security of our scheme.
+We formally define suitable notions of compact OMR and OMD, and prove security of our schemes.